 | Sep 11, 2014

-Here's a look at upcoming events in and around the south suburbs.
+Here's a look at upcoming events in and around the west suburbs.
 Listings are subject to change.
 Please call the venue in advance.
-To submit an event for consideration, please visit http://triblocal.com/events
+To submit an event for consideration, please visit http://triblocal.com/events.

 Burr Ridge Farmers...